grafana/loki/nix/README.md

 ## Dealing with .git

 When building a Nix Flake, the source is first copied into the Nix Store.
 For immutability (and maybe security) reasons, the `.git` folder is not included in the files copied to the Nix Store.
 As a result, a Flake cannot rely on `git` commands in it's build.
 This project does, however, rely on `git` commands during the build.
 The workaround is the `generate-build-vars.sh` script and `build-vars.nix` file in this folder.
 The former creates the latter, which should not be edited by hand.
 There is a shell hook that will run this script whenever you drop into a Nix shell using `nix develop`.
 While not ideal, by dealing with this through a Nix shell hook, there's no need to change the build process for anyone not using nix.

+The `gitRevision` in this file is only used when running `nix build` on a dirty git tree.
+Otherwise the flake's `self.rev` is used.
+Therefore, it is probably not necessary to commit changes to `build-vars.nix`.